 Steps are the building blocks you use to create workflows.
 You can easily combine multiple steps into a workflow to integrate your apps, data and APIs:

 Steps are executed linearly, in the order they appear in your workflow.

 You can observe the execution results for each step including export values, logs and errors.

 # Types of Steps

 Every workflow begins with a single trigger step.
 Trigger steps initiate the execution of a workflow; i.e., workflows execute on each trigger event.
 For example, you can create an HTTP trigger to accept HTTP requests.
 We give you a unique URL where you can send HTTP requests, and your workflow is executed on each request.

 # Code, Actions

-Actions and code steps drive the logic of your workflow.
-Anytime your workflow runs, Pipedream will execute each step of your workflow in order.
+Actions (opens new window) and code steps drive the logic of your workflow.
+Anytime your workflow runs, Pipedream executes each step of your workflow in order.
 Actions are prebuilt code steps that let you connect to hundreds of APIs without writing code.
 When you need more control than the default actions provide, code steps let you write any custom Node.js code.